mhaut/scalable-ndoi/README.md

-# Cloud Implementation of Extreme Learning Machine for Hyperspectral Image Classification
+# Cloud-Based Analysis of Large-Scale Hyperspectral Imagery for Oil Spill Detection
-The Code for "Cloud Implementation of Extreme Learning Machine for Hyperspectral Image Classification". [https://ieeexplore.ieee.org/document/10189386]
+The Code for "Cloud-Based Analysis of Large-Scale Hyperspectral Imagery for Oil Spill Detection". []
 ```
 J. M. Haut, S. Moreno-Álvarez, R. Pastor-Vargas, A. Perez-Garcia and M. E. Paoletti
-Cloud Implementation of Extreme Learning Machine for Hyperspectral Image Classification.
+Cloud-Based Analysis of Large-Scale Hyperspectral Imagery for Oil Spill Detection.
 DOI: ,
 October 2023.
 ```